How Sobriety Dramatically Improved My Life

 If you’re early in your sobriety or stuck in a cycle of relapse, you might find yourself questioning why you’re doing this to yourself.

 You don’t feel good.
-It’s too hard some days.
+Some days, it’s too hard.
 That elusive pink cloud never visited you.
 When does it get better?

 My best answer to that?
 Soon.
 But slowly.

 If you’re in need of some sobriety motivation, I’ll share with you the biggest benefits of sobriety I’ve enjoyed in the last 4 years.

 I’ve destroyed any and all images of me that aren’t filtered to the gods from 2014-2016 so I don’t have the photographic evidence, but believe me when I say that I took a major hit in the looks department.

 Despite the fact that I’d been heavily drinking for years at that point, something about late 2014/early 2015 made my body say, “I give up.”

 I packed on about 25 pounds, my skin was a nightmare (breakouts, dehydrated, reddish tone, rosacea), and my hair was thinning and falling out.
 My students and coworkers routinely told me how fat I had gotten (cultural differences).

 These days, I’m still carrying around about ten extra pounds and I’m jiggly in places I didn’t use to be, but I chalk that up to birthing a human and not trying very hard to rectify the problem.
 (Eh-hem dusty gym membership.)

 My hair is much fuller and shiny!
 For the first time since elementary school, I don’t have any blemishes on my face.
 The redness is mostly gone.
 And those horrid little capillary bursts on my chest have disappeared.
 That last one is called spider naevi and it’s not only gross but a sign that your liver isn’t doing so well.

 How long until you start looking ten years younger?